Account

 Description

-Drawing on eyewitness testimony, Richard Godbeer tells the story of Kate Branch, a seventeen-year-old afflicted by strange visions and given to blood-chilling wails of pain and fright.
+Drawing on eye-witness testimony, Godbeer tells the story of Kate Branch, a seventeen-year-old afflicted by strange visions and given to blood-chilling wails of pain and fright.
 Branch accused several women of bewitching her, two of whom were put on trial for witchcraft.
-Escaping Salem takes us inside the Connecticut courtroom and into the minds of the surprisingly skeptical Stamford townspeople.
-Were the pain and screaming due to natural or supernatural causes?
+The book takes us inside the courtroom--and inside the minds of the surprisingly skeptical Stamford townfolk.
+Was the pain and screaming due to natural causes, or to supernatural causes?
 Was Branch simply faking the symptoms?
-And if she was indeed bewitched, why believe her specific accusations, since her information came from demons who might well be lying?
+And if she was bewitched, why believe her specific accusations, since her information came from demons who might well be lying?
 For the judges, Godbeer shows, the trial was a legal thicket.
 All agreed that witches posed a real and serious threat, but proving witchcraft (an invisible crime) in court was another matter.
 The court in Salem had become mired in controversy over its use of dubious evidence.
-In an intriguing chapter, Godbeer examines Magistrate Jonathan Selleck's notes on how to determine the guilt of someone accused of witchcraft, providing an illuminating look at what constituted proof of witchcraft at the time.
+In an intriguing passage, Godbeer examines Magistrate Jonathan Selleck's notes on how to determine the guilt of someone accused of witchcraft--an illuminating look at what constituted proof of witchcraft at the time.
 The stakes were high--if found guilty, the two accused women would be hanged.

 Tag This Book